vuejs/v2.vuejs.org/src/v2/guide/components.md

 ## What are Components?

 Components are one of the most powerful features of Vue.
 They help you extend basic HTML elements to encapsulate reusable code.
 At a high level, components are custom elements that Vue's compiler attaches behavior to.
 In some cases, they may also appear as a native HTML element extended with the special `is` attribute.
+All Vue components are also Vue instances, and so accept the same options object (except for a few root-specific options) and provide the same lifecycle hooks.

 ## Using Components